Edi013/Edi013/README.md

                                     -> it could be about the arhitecture of an app -> the whole process of developing a project -> stories that others share about their career-path
 - 📚                      !!!
-Even programmers get tired: SF , Adventure , Apocalyptic movies, series🎬 and books📚, even videogames
+SF , Adventure , Apocalyptic movies, series🎬, books📚 and videogames

 - 💞️ I’m looking to collaborate on anything which can improve myself
 - 📫 Reach me at : ghenea.eduard02@gmail.com